cisocrgroup/pocoweb/frontend/public_html/doc.md

 * Only the owner of a project or package can access the profiler information.

 #### Post data
+The profiling endpoint expects a list of tokens that are used as additional lexicon entries for the profiling.
+It is possible to just send an empty tokens list if no additional lexicon entries should be used for the profiling.

 ```json
 {
 	"tokens": ["additional lexicon token 1", "additional lexicon token 2"]